Ureaplasma urealyticum: Clinical relevance

 Ureaplasma urealyticum can cause urethritis and may cause bacterial vaginosis.
 Infection can occur in extragenital sites.
 A common symptom associated with these infections is the "fishy" smell that is created due to the production of ammonia by the hydrolysis of urea.
 Patients should confirm diagnosis with a doctor.
 The bacterium has high correlations with the Human Papillomavirus (HPV).
 It has also been linked to infertility in both males and females.
 In addition, this pathogen may latently infect the chorionic villi tissues of pregnant women, thereby impacting pregnancy outcome.
 Issues that arise from Ureaplasma urealyticum infections during pregnancy include preterm birth and impacted embryonic development.
 Some patients have given birth to children subjected to bronchopulmonary dysplasia, Intraventricular hemorrhage, and necrotizing enterocolitis.
 Patients can evolve resistances to normal antibiotic treatments due to the distinctive physiology of these organisms.
+In the Western World, approximately 40% of Ureaplasma species are resistant to fluoroquinolones (i.e. ciprofloxacin).
 Patients who are pregnant have further limitations on the treatment course of a Ureaplasma urealyticum infection, making it far harder to successfully cure.